Kōru Abe

-Early life
+Early life, amateur shogi and apprentice professional

 Abe was born in Hirosaki, Aomori Prefecture on October 25, 1994.
 He learned how to play shogi from his father when he was five years old.
 As an elementary school student, Abe was interested in both Go and shogi.
 He was a big fan of the manga series Hikaru no Go and actually wanted to become a Go professional, but switched his focus to shogi after finding Go too difficult to learn.
 He started attending a formal shogi class at local department store when he was a fourth grade elementary school student, and won the 5th All Japan Elementary School Student Kurashiki Ōshō Tournament in 2006 as a sixth-grader.
 Later that same year, he was accepted into the Japan Shogi Association's apprentice school as a student of shogi professional Osamu Nakamura at the rank of 6-kyū.

 Abe advanced through the apprentice school fairly smoothly, being promoted to the rank of 1-dan in 2008, and then to 3-dan in 2009.
 He obtained full professional status and the rank of 4-dan after tying for first place in the 48th 3-dan League (October 2010 – March 2011) in 2011 with a record of 13 wins and 5 losses.